dor-amar/python-devops-course/modules/python-basics/oop.md

 ### **What is `self`?**

 - **Think of `self` as "this object"**: When you create an object from a class, `self` allows that object to refer to itself.
-It's like saying, "this particular object I'm working with."
+It’s like saying, “this particular object I’m working with.”
-- **Why do we need `self`?**: When you define methods in a class, you want those methods to work with the data (attributes) specific to the object that calls them. `self` lets you do that by linking the method to the object's data.
+- **Why do we need `self`?**: When you define methods in a class, you want those methods to work with the data (attributes) specific to the object that calls them. `self` lets you do that by linking the method to the object’s data.

 # **What is a constructor in Python?**